stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

            getQuarter q = YearQuarter y q
     ```

-- Get length of the quarters of a given year.
-Why do we need the year?
+- Get quarters' lenght of a given year.
+Why the year is needed?
 Because in a
 leap year the length of the second quarter will be different:

     ```haskell